 A Corn Maze

-Don’t forget to capture some shots from behind your subjects, too.
+For an engagement session, capture some shots from behind your subjects.
 Prompt them to walk hand-in-hand away from you so you can catch an intimate moment with them enjoying one another.
-Stop them when they’re a few feet away from you and have them all turn back and look at you.
-You will get natural smiles!
+Stop them when they’re a few feet away and have them all turn back and look in your direction.

-Check out this fantastic location in Fennville, Michigan, where you can pick apples, pumpkins and run in a corn maze!
+Check out Crane’s Orchard, a fantastic location in Fennville, Michigan, where you can pick apples and pumpkins and run in a corn maze!

 Autumn Photoshoot Location #4